 Sample Answer 2:

-The bar chart depicts the average house prices in five different cities between 1990 and 2002 compared with the prices of year 1989, a period of 12 years.
-Overall, it can be seen that, the average house prices of London was shown fluctuating throughout the year.
+The bar chart depicts the average house prices in five different cities between 1990 and 2002 compared with the prices of the year 1989, a period of 12 years.
+Overall, it can be seen that the average house prices in London were shown fluctuating throughout the year.

-In details, the percentage of house prices in New York in between the year 1990 -1995 was accounted just 5 percent in negative direction.
-However, the same percentage in New York was in positive side between 1996 - 2002.
-Similarly, the average house prices of London and Tokyo (Japan) was presented in similar percentage approximately7 percent in negative in 1990-1995 where the percentage of London peaks at highest position at 13 percent in 1996-2002 and Tokyo city house price was still observed in negative side at 5 percent .
+In details, the percentage of house prices in New York in between the year 1990 -1995 was accounted just 5 percent in a negative direction.
+However, the same percentage in New York was on the positive side between 1996 - 2002.
+Similarly, the average house prices in London and Tokyo (Japan) was presented in similar percentage approximately7 percent in negative in 1990-1995 where the percentage of London peaks at the highest position at 13 percent in 1996-2002 and Tokyo city house price was still observed the on the negative side at 5 percent.

 The percentage change in average house price of Madrid (Spain) was only 1 percent in previous 6 years but it dramatically increased 4 times in next following year.
 In 1990-1995 the average house price of Frankfurt (Germany) was only 2 percent but it was interesting that it declines and reached the same percentage as Madrid (Spain) at 1 percent.

 The bar graph illustrates the mean variation in the price of a house in five various cities when compared with that in 1989 in a period of 12 years from the year 1990.
 Overall, it is clearly shown that majority of these five cities had their house prices lower from 1990 to 1995 than that in the year 1989 whereas all cities showed an upward trend in the average house prices between the years 1996 and 2002 except Frankfurt.